Bayesian Nonparametric Ordination for the Analysis of Microbial Communities: Simulation Study

 \section{Simulation Study}

-In this section, ee evaluate the procedure described in Section \ref{sec.post} and explore whether the shrinkage prior allows us to infer the number of factors and the normalized Gram matrix between biological samples $\bS$.
+In this section, we evaluate the procedure described in Section \ref{sec.post} and explore whether the shrinkage prior allows us to infer the number of factors and the normalized Gram matrix between biological samples $\bS$.
 We also consider the estimates $E(P^j | \bn)$ obtained with our joint model, one for each biological sample $j$, and compare their precision with the empirical estimator.
+Throughout the section, we assumed the number of factors is $m=10$ when running the posterior simulations.

 We first defined a scenario with distributions $P^j$ generated from the prior (\ref{rmeasure}), with $I=68$ OTUs and $J=22$ biological samples.
-The true number of factors is $L$, and for biological samples $j=1,\ldots, J/2$, the vector $\bY^j=(Y_{l,j},1\leq l\leq L)$ has elements $l=L/2+1,\ldots, L$ equal to zero, while symmetrically, for $j=J/2+1,\ldots, J$, the vectors $\bY^j$ have the elements $l=1,\ldots,L/2$ equal to zero.
+The true number of factors is $m_0$, and for biological samples $j=1,\ldots, m_0/2$, the vector $\bY^j=(Y_{l,j},1\leq l\leq m_0)$ has elements $l=m_0/2+1,\ldots, m_0$ equal to zero, while symmetrically, for $j=J/2+1,\ldots, J$, the vectors $\bY^j$ have the elements $l=1,\ldots,m_0/2$ equal to zero.
 The underlying normalized Gram matrix $\bS$ is therefore block-diagonal.
 After generating the distributions $P^j$, we sampled with fixed total counts ($n^j$) per biological sample $n^j$= 1,000.
-We produced 50 replicates with $L=$3, 6 and 9.
-In our simulations the non-zero components $Y_{l,j}$'s are independent standard Normal.
+We produced 50 replicates with $m_0=$3, 6, and 9.
+In our simulations the non-zero components $Y_{l,j}$'s are independent standard normal.

 We use PCA-type summaries for the posterior samples of $\bY$ generated from $p(\bY|\bn)$.
 Computations are based on the $J\times J$ normalized Gram matrix $\bS$.
 At each MCMC iteration we generate approximate samples $\bY$ from the posterior, compute $\bS$ by normalizing the Gram matrix $\bY'\bY$, and operate standard spectral decomposition on $\bS$.
 This allows us to estimate the ranked eigenvalues, i.e. the principal components' variance of our $\bQ$ latent vectors (after normalization), by averaging over the MCMC iterations.
 Figure \ref{sim.res}(a) shows the variability captured by the first 10 principal components, with the box-plots illustrating posterior means' variability across our 50 replicates.
-The proportion of variability associated to each {\it principal component} decreases rapidly after the {\it true} number of factors $L=3,6,9$.
+The proportion of variability associated to each {\it principal component} decreases rapidly after the {\it true} number of factors $m_0=3,6,9$.
 This suggests that the shrinkage model \citep{dunsonfactor} tends to produce posterior distributions for our $\bY$ latent variables that concentrates around a linear subspace.